JoinColony/colonyNetwork/docs/_Docs_Pots.md

 ---
 All funding within a colony resides in pots.
 To each pot, a colony can associate any number of unassigned tokens it holds.
 Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.

-Assinging funding to pots is purely a bookeeping mechanism for a colony.
+Assigning funding to pots is purely a bookkeeping mechanism for a colony.
 From the perspective of the blockchain, ether and tokens are held by the colony contract until they are paid out when a task is completed.

 ==TOC==